MCP is not dead, it's being misused

 Eric Holmes sums up the prevailing sentiment: “Why should a protocol for giving tools to an LLM need to worry about authentication?”

-CLIs rely on proven mechanisms — aws sso login, gh auth login, kubeconfig — and it works.
+CLIs rely on proven mechanisms (aws sso login, gh auth login, kubeconfig), and they work.

 But this criticism confuses two things:

-- The immaturity of auth implementation in the community MCP ecosystem, and
+- the immaturity of auth implementations in the community MCP ecosystem, and

 The protocol’s 2026 roadmap is moving in this direction, with OAuth 2.1 integration and support for streamable HTTP transport.